tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 The dlv command can either start an interactive debugging session or a headless session when one or more clients can connect on to.

 You can launch a session using one of
-- `dlv debug` works like `go run`; it will build and run a Go binary
+- `dlv debug` works like `go run`; it will build and run a Go package
 - `dlv exec` will start a session with a precompiled binary
 - `dlv attach` will attach to a running PID
-- `dlv trace` will start debugging the tests present in a

 The `--log` will start dlv in verbose mode, offering much more information.
 In order to properly debug a binary, it should be compiled with optimizations disabled, eg. with `-gcflags="all=-N -l"`

-There are more advanced options such as `dlv core`, `dlv trace` or `dlv dap`, but the four basic should suffice for most uses.
+There are more advanced options such as `dlv core`, `dlv trace` or `dlv dap`, but these three should should cover most uses.

 Here's an example session launch
 ```